Grant Details

 Please note:

-• There is no limit to the number of applications that may be submitted from each school.
-Each application form must be submitted by the lead teacher/project coordinator and approved by the school principal in order to be considered for funding.
+- There is no limit to the number of applications that may be submitted from each school.
+Each application must be submitted by the lead teacher/project coordinator and approved by the school principal to be considered.

 The deadline to apply is the last Friday in September.
-Funded projects must take place between January 1 and June 1.
-Grant funds should be totally expended by June 1.
+Grant funds will be available for funded projects by the end of November, and grant funds should be spent by June 1.

 Eligibility